ajread4/thm_writeups_publish/Skynet.md

 2022/02/24 14:15:50 Finished
 =====================================================
 ```
 When I navigated to the /administrator page, I was presented with a login screen for Cuppa CMS.
-I did some googling to find that there is a remote/local file inclusion vulnerability with Cuppa CMS (https://www.exploit-db.com/exploits/25971).
+I did some googling to find that there is a remote/local file inclusion vulnerability with Cuppa CMS (https://www.exploit-db.com/exploits/25971) that I could use.
 # Initial Access
 With the LFI/RFI vulnerability, I set up a php reverse shell using pentest monkey (https://pentestmonkey.net/tools/web-shells/php-reverse-shell), changing the IP and port as needed.
-Then, I started a python http server on my local machine in the directory where the reverse shell is stored.
+Then, I started a python http server on my local machine in the directory where the reverse shell was stored.
 ```
 ajread@aj-ubuntu:~/resources/revshells$ sudo python -m http.server 80
 ```